Syracuse University College of Law: Research centers

-The College of Law is tied for 103rd in the 2023 U.S. News & World Report Best Law Schools rankings.

-The College of Law is ranked 64th out of 180 ABA-accredited law schools in the 2010 U.S. Law School Rankings by Super Lawyers, a Thomson Reuters company.

 Employment

 According to Syracuse University College of Law's 2021 ABA-required disclosures, 124 of the 165 members of the Class of 2021 obtained full-time, long-term, JD-required employment nine months after graduation, with the top three locations of employment being New York, Washington, D.C., and New Jersey.
 Syracuse University College of Law's Law School Transparency under-employment score for the class of 2021 is 17.6%.

 Cost of Attendance

-Tuition for the J.D. program is $57,290 for the 2022–23 academic year.
-The estimated annual cost of attendance, including tuition, fees, and living expenses, is $82,030.
+Tuition for the on-campus J.D. program is $62,220 for the 2024–25 academic year.
+The estimated annual cost of attendance, including tuition, fees, and living expenses, is $88,090.